manorrock/bengal/book/math/README.md

 ---
-description: Veneni Math
+description: Bengal Math
 ---

 ## Introduction

-Veneni Math is a language that primarily focuses on Mathematics.
+Bengal Math is a language that primarily focuses on Mathematics.